Summary of Clinics

 |Minor surgery||The doctors carry out minor operations on the premises by arrangement|

 Pascal DaSilva, Member of the British Acupuncture Council offer private consultations to both registered and non registered patients here at Airthrey Park Medical Centre.For further information on the wide range of issues treated please see his website http://www.ecosseacupuncture.co.uk/ or call 07982742177 to arrange an appointment. (evening appointments available)

 We are interested in the health and well being of the carers within the practice as well as those they care for.
-If this applies to you, please identify yourself to us and make an appointment to see Dr Doherty
+If this applies to you, please identify yourself to us and make a half hour appointment to see Dr Doherty

 Child Health Development Clinic

 Child health surveillance checks are arranged for all children registered with this practice and are performed by Dr Whyte and our local health visitors.
 These take place at the age of eight weeks.

 A principal clinical psychologist holds a clinic within the medical centre every Thursday.Patients are referred to the clinical psychologist after consultation with the doctor.

 All doctors offer counselling appointments where patients may benefit from more than the routine 10 minute appointment.
 The decision is made by the doctor as to which patients should be allocated a longer consultation.
 A locality counsellor holds a clinic every Wednesday morning.
 The counsellor can help with depression, relationship problems, anxieties, stress, bereavement, coping with life crises, self-confidence and self-image.
 Referrals are made as necessary by the GP.
 However, anything talked about in a session is completely confidential unless otherwise agreed with the counsellor.